Whether it’s sparkling, red, or white wine, there’s no better time than the festive holidays to pick your wine first and then create the menu

 White wines give you tempting main course options and more

 White wines, like sparkling wines, are typically made with white grapes and highlight many of the same dishes.
-However, white wines often show style differences from harvesting at warmer sites, which yield wines with more body and tropical fruit flavor and aromas than from cooler spots.
+However, craft made white wines often show style differences from harvesting at warmer sites, which yield wines with more body and tropical fruit flavor and aromas than from cooler spots.
 Wines aged in oak barrels can have warm, toasty bread, vanilla, spicy characters, and greater complexity.

 Chardonnay, for example, can be lean and crisp with lemon and citrus flavors when conditions are cool.
 Enjoy this style of wine with shellfish.
-If your Chardonnay is more full-bodied with tropical fruit and barrel character, create a memorable experience with heavier fish and chicken dishes, especially those with butter or cream sauce.
+If your Chardonnay is more full-bodied with tropical fruit and barrel character, create a memorable experience with heartier fish and chicken dishes, especially those with butter or cream sauce.Â

 Cheeses with a nutty character like Gruyere will generate some mmmmmm with a more complex Chardonnay.